-The Group liquidity situation is subject to careful and continuous monitoring by the Treasury Division and the Risk Division, also within the scope of the Risk Management Committee meetings.
+The liquidity situation is subject to careful and continuous monitoring by the Treasury Division and the Risk Division, also within the scope of the Risk Management Committee meetings.

-The Risk Division provides the CEO and the Board of Directors with reports on the liquidity risk twice a month.
+The Risk Division provides the CEO and the Board of Directors with periodic reports on the liquidity risk.

-The Group has structured its liquidity management on three interconnected levels through its Liquidity Policy and Contingency Funding Plan, which meet specific requirements:
+The Bank has structured its liquidity management on three interconnected levels through its Liquidity Policy and Contingency Funding Plan, which meet specific requirements: